If relaxation was an art form, then Sunday Papers Live would be its Louvre.

-For their 19th edition at the start of July they’ll be transforming their usual haunt – the magnificently grand Edwardian hall that is Cecil Sharp House – into a vast living room, by absolutely filling it with worn settees, oversize Chesterfields, piles of newspapers, and a hell of a lot of tea & cake.
+Thus, for their next edition this November they’ll be transforming the already show-stopping Stone Nest – a hauntingly beautiful Grade-II listed chapel, rarely open to the public, and hiding in plain sight smack bang in the centre of the West End – into a vast living room, by absolutely filling it with worn settees, oversized Chesterfields, piles of newspapers, and a frankly dangerous amount of tea & cake.
 Massages are available all day.
 Slippers are encouraged.
 Napping is sacrosanct.
-You can bring a blanket, a pair of knitting needles, a cat – if it’s Sunday-appropriate then it’s cool.
-Go ahead.
-Make that pillow fort.
+You can bring a blanket, a pair of knitting needles, even a cat.
+If it’s Sunday-appropriate then it’s cool.
+So go ahead.
+Come in your pjs.

-NOTE: Sunday Papers Live #19 will take place on 3rd July 2022 at Cecil Sharp House.
+NOTE: Sunday Papers Live will next take place on 19th November 2023 at The Welsh Chapel (aka the Stone Nest).
 You can find out more, and get your tickets (£39.50 for the whole day, £20 evening only) at their website right HERE.

 Enjoy alternative entertainment experiences?
 Check out our guide to the best of what’s on in London this month